caiotomich/ssh-hardening-ubuntu/README.md

 sudo ./ssh-hardening.sh --rollback /root/ssh-backup-YYYYMMDD-HHMMSS
 ```

 Restores the SSH configuration, removes the jail it created, unbans every IP and restarts both services.
-The fail2ban package stays installed.
+If the script was the one that enabled ufw, the firewall is disabled too; a ufw that predates the run is left alone.
+Packages stay installed.

 ---